 It spawned a desire to bring his story to a wider audience and to help secure him official recognition from the country of his birth.
 Thankfully, due to the efforts of a supporter of a campaign to honour Crean that I had created in 2010, our goal was achieved in January 2021 when it was announced that a scientific vessel would be named, RV Tom Crean, in his honour.

 Along with the biography written for adults, a fully illustrated children’s book, Tom The Mighty Explorer, written for children between the ages of 6-10 - years-old, is now also available in print, audio and e-book versions.
-Purchase information and reviews for all book versions can be found at https://tomcreanbook.com/about-the-books/ where you will also find links to booksellers if you wish to place an order.
+Further information and reviews for both the biography and the children’s book can be found at https://tomcreanbook.com where you will also find links to booksellers if you wish to place an order.
 To discover more about Tom Crean visit https://tomcreanbook.com where there is a wealth of information and a series of blog posts that continue to tell his amazing story.

 Why not take some time to explore the ancestors added to the community you have descended from..